Resume

 Humanities Teacher in the French Program

-Introduction to Philosophy, French Literature, and Art History
+Introduction to Philosophy (12th grade), French Literature (11th grade), and Art History (9th grade)

 Spring 2021